shawnclovie/Localizable.excel/README.md

 	...

 ## Tips
-Currently the tool cannot save style on excel but font name, you can change it on head of Excel.py.
+* Currently the tool cannot save style on excel but font name, you can change it on head of Excel.py.
+* After translate and export, the excel and strings would be overwrite, any changes in strings and style in excel would lost.